 Google recently released a Shopping Insights beta that will further enable brands to increase their revenue via locally driven merchandising.
 Here’s how it works:

-Brands can then localise their own Google Shopping product ads for the same or similar items to focus on one specific geographic location with high demand.
+- Brands can then localize their own Google Shopping product ads for the same or similar items to focus on one specific geographic location with high demand.

 For brands using Google Shopping and local inventory ads, this beta feature can provide additional data-driven insights to inform the strategy around these programs..
 Not familiar with these types of programs?
 Here’s a quick run-down: